Robert F. Kennedy Memorial Stadium: History

 Ignored in the early 1950s, a new stadium again drew interest in 1954.
-Congressman Charles R. Howell of New Jersey proposed legislation to build a stadium, again with hopes of attracting the Olympics.
+Congressman Charles R. Howell proposed legislation to build a stadium, again with hopes of attracting the Olympics.
 He pushed for a report, completed in 1956 by the National Capital Planning Commission entitled "Preliminary Report on Sites for National Memorial Stadium", which identified the "East Capitol Site" to be used for the stadium.
 In September 1957, "The District of Columbia Stadium Act" was introduced and authorized a 50,000-seat stadium to be used by the Senators and Redskins at the Armory site.
-It was signed into law by President Eisenhower on July 29, 1958, with an estimated cost of $7.5 to $8.6 million.
+It was signed into law by U.S. president Eisenhower on July 29, 1958, with an estimated cost of $7.5 to $8.6 million.
 The lease for the stadium was signed by the D.C.
 Armory Board and the Department of the Interior on December 12, 1958.
 The stadium, the first major multisport facility built for both football and baseball, was designed by George Dahl, Ewin Engineering Associates (since 1954 part of what became Volkert, Inc.) and Osborn Engineering.
-Groundbreaking for the $24 million venue was in 1960 on July 8, and construction proceeded over the following 14 months.
+Groundbreaking for the $24 million venue occurred on July 8, 1960, and construction proceeded over the following 14 months.
 The existing venue for baseball (and football) in Washington was Griffith Stadium, about 4 mi northwest.

 While Redskins' owner George Preston Marshall was pleased with the stadium, Senators' owner Calvin Griffith was not.
-It wasn't where he wanted it to be (in Northwest) and he'd have to pay rent and let others run the parking and concessions.
-The Senators' attendance figures had suffered after the arrival of the Baltimore Orioles in 1954 and Griffith preferred the demographics and profit potential of the Minnesota market.
+It wasn't where he wanted it to be (he had preferred to play at a site in Washington's Northwest Quadrant) and he'd have to pay rent and let others run the parking and concessions.
+The Senators' attendance figures had suffered after the arrival of the Baltimore Orioles in 1954 and Griffith then grew to prefer the less racially defined demographics and profit potential of the Minnesota market.
 In 1960, when the American League granted the city of Minneapolis an expansion team, Griffith proposed that he be allowed to move his team to Minneapolis-Saint Paul and give the expansion team to Washington.
 Upon league approval, the team moved to Minnesota after the 1960 season and Washington fielded a "new Senators" team, entering the junior circuit in 1961 with the Los Angeles Angels.

 Opening

-The stadium opened in autumn 1961 as District of Columbia Stadium (often shortened to D.C.
-Stadium).
+The stadium opened in late 1961 as District of Columbia Stadium, often shortened to D.C.
+Stadium.
 The new venue opened for football even though construction was not completed until the following spring.